nicpayne713/littlelink/README.md

 # LittleLink (Docker version)

-This project is a fork of [LittleLink](https://github.com/sethcottle/littlelink).
-I wanted to create a Docker version to deploy myself.
+Fork of [LittleLink](https://github.com/sethcottle/littlelink) to create a self-hostable Docker version to deploy in my homelab.

 To help you start with creating a container from this image, you can either use docker-compose or the docker command line after building the image.